chiahsien/AutoHighlightSymbol/README.md

 Xcode can highlight instances of selected symbol, but what it does is to add dash lines under the instances, which is hard to be noticed.

 AutoHighlightSymbol is a plugin for Xcode, it adds background highlight color to those instances.
-It's super useful while you're tracing codes, especially when you want to figure out where a specific varible is used in a certain method.
+It's super useful while you're tracing codes, especially when you want to figure out where a specific variable is used in a certain method.

 This plugin is still in early beta, you're welcome to improve it and send me pull requests.